-We were really excited to see Instagram’s fresh new logo and design, unveiled earlier this month.
-Gone are the days of the retro camera icon that the world’s biggest photo-sharing platform launched with back in 2010, and in its place is a bold, bright, sunset-coloured image.
+We were really excited to see Instagram’s rebrand earlier this month.
+Instagram launched a fresh new logo and design.
+Gone are the days of the retro camera icon that the world’s biggest photo-sharing platform launched with back in 2010.
+In its place is a bold, bright, sunset-coloured image.

-Interestingly, Instagram’s revamped logo is a distinctly smooth, flat design – similar to those used by Google and Uber.
-A more simplified design overhaul has also taken place within the app itself to put more focus on users’ photos and videos, according to Instagram.
+Interestingly, Instagram’s revamped logo is a distinctly smooth, flat design.
+It’s similar to those used by Google and Uber.
+A more simplified design overhaul has also taken place within the app itself.
+Now, the app puts more focus on users’ photos and videos.

-We love Instagram’s new look here at Avocado Social, especially as we’ve recently freshened up our look as well (more on that later!).
+We love Instagram’s rebrand at Avocado Social, especially as we’ve recently freshened up our look.
+More on that later!
 Here we look into the reasons behind the changes and why all brands should consider a periodic refresh.

-Switching things up makes total sense given the app’s incredible evolution over the past six years from a fairly niche, hipster photo filtering tool to its unrivalled position as the world’s number one destination for sharing photographic moments.
-Now proudly owned by Facebook and boasting 400 million users worldwide, Instagram’s journey is truly impressive and the overhaul seems fitting to mark its success and new trajectory.
+Switching things up makes total sense.
+Given the app’s incredible evolution over the past six years from a fairly niche, hipster photo filtering tool to its unrivalled position as the world’s number one destination for sharing pictures.
+Now proudly owned by Facebook, Instagram boasts 400 million users worldwide.
+Instagram’s journey is truly impressive and the overhaul seems fitting to mark its success and new trajectory.

 It reminds us of another makeover from a disruptive company two years ago, when Airbnb launched its new logo.
-The more grown-up look marked a change in the platform’s remarkable climb from bedroom startup to a global empire that has shaken up the entire accommodation industry.
+The more grown-up look marked a change in the platform’s remarkable climb from bedroom startup to a global empire.

-As The Guardian journalist Oliver Wainwright wrote at the time, never underestimate the power of an image update: ‘In its memorable simplicity, [Airbnb’s logo] has an instantly recognisable graphic power equal to the company’s increasing ubiquity’.
-Whilst the new logo faced a fair amount of backlash, it certainly drew attention to the brand and generated incredible amounts of buzz.
+Guardian journalist Oliver Wainwright wrote at the time, ‘In its memorable simplicity, [Airbnb’s logo] has an instantly recognisable graphic power equal to the company’s increasing ubiquity’.
+Whilst the new logo faced some backlash, it certainly drew attention to the brand and generated incredible amounts of buzz.

-Back to Instagram and we’re certainly intrigued to see what’s next to come in its bright and bold new chapter, given that that the last year alone has seen a surge on advertising revenues, a significant focus on video and exponential growth in users.
+Back to Instagram and we’re certainly intrigued to see what’s next to come in its bright and bold new chapter.
+Given that over the last year we’ve seen an increase in advertising revenues, focus on video and exponential growth in users.